nadinefreistetter/mitpot/study.md

 ![SuCCESs schematic](images/success_schematic_cute.png){: width="600px"}

 <br><br>
 The model has four main parts: Energy, Materials, Land-Use and Climate.
-These parts enable a broad analysation of feedback mechanisms of employing one or multiple mitigation strategies at once.
+These parts enable a broad analysis of (beneficial or detrimental) feedback mechanisms when employing multiple mitigation strategies at once.
 <br>